-SanDisk Extreme II review
+SanDisk Extreme II full review

 Solid-state drive technology has transformed the computing experience for anyone that’s upgraded their computer from hard disk to SSD.
 What holds many other people back from experiencing that transformation remains the relatively high cost of SSDs.

 But prices had dropped considerably in the last two years, and with affordable flash drives like the SanDisk Extreme II we can now go flash for the magic figure of 50 pence per gigabyte.

 In the case of the SanDisk Extreme II drive here, its attractive pricing is in part due to its age, almost one year old now but still part of the company’s SSD portfolio.
 In fact, it stands at the top of its range.
 That age is less of a concern now as the major engineering hurdles to making a great-performing SATA solid-state drive have been largely overcome.